 Workshops this year included Modern Cross Stitch, Clothes Upcycling, Knitting at three levels, Marbling, Calligraphy, Fascinator Making, Cake Pops, Flower Crowns, Gift Wrapping, Papercutting, Origami, Lino Printing, Biscuit Icing, Willow Weaving, Upholstery, Lampshade Making, Stencilling, Shibori Tie Dye, Needle Felting, and of course the obligatory Pom Pom’s!
 There is a HUGE range of things to see and do and you get access to that knowledge without buying a ticket!

 As a volunteer you are quite likely to see the workshops that you are assigned to more than once and I found that a bonus because I really got to see what worked, what the common mistakes were and how to sort them out.
 No two workshops were the same and I got a huge boost from talking to all the like minded people.
 Ideas and inspiration were bouncing around like Tigger and I came away with a phone full of notes and ideas which was the quickest way I could record things over the weekend without being distracted from my job.
 If I was helping with a workshop I had seen before it was pretty easy to get the public settled and then pop into whatever was going on next door and see what they were up to for ten minutes or so.
 I was lucky enough to be next door to the Annie Sloan upcycling workshops and picked up a lot of tips.
-Their Lampshades were particularly beautiful but I didn’t get to take a picture of one 🙁One expert, who runs workshops herself was even good enough to give me marketing advice for my own business,… Click To Tweet
+Their Lampshades were particularly beautiful but I didn’t get to take a picture of one 🙁One expert, who runs workshops herself was even good enough to give me marketing advice for my own business, based on her own experience.
+Click To Tweet

 The next “perk” I found was the shopping!